ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   [[ To be removed from the final specification ]]

   * Clarify the use of multiple octet strings in presentation proofs.
+  * Update BBS algorithm example in JSON serialization to show the proof as an array with a single octet string.

  -04